-Recombinant protein of the receptor binding domain (RBD), Mutant (Y453F) of SARS-CoV-2 (COVID-2019) Spike S1 from Wuhan pneumonia virus with N-terminal His-Tag and C-terminal GFP.
+Recombinant protein of the receptor binding domain (RBD), Mutant (Y453F) of SARS-CoV-2 (COVID-2019) Spike S1 from Wuhan pneumonia virus with C-terminal His/GFP-Tag.
 The Y453F mutation (also called Danish Mink mutation / Cluster 5 mutation (ΔFVI-spike)) was first discovered in Denmark and is located in a conservative region of the RBD directly involved in ACE2 binding.
 Thereby this mutation could have implications for viral fitness, transmissibility and antigenicity.

 Product Name: SARS-CoV-2 S1 (RBD) (Y453F), GFP/His-Tag

 - RefSeq Links: NC_045512.2; MN908947.3; YP_009724390.1; QHD43416.1; GeneID: 43740568; UniProt: P0DTC2

 Synonyms: SARS-CoV-2; coronavirus; SARS-CoV-2 spike RBD; SARS-CoV-2 spike protein; 2019-nCoV; COVID-2019; COVID-19; RBD (Y453F); Danish Mink mutation; Cluster 5 Mutation; ΔFVI spike

 “In our COVID-19 projects, we have had very good experience with the SARS-CoV-2 proteins produced by trenzyme: rapid and reliable production of the functional proteins from different cell lines continued to provide first-class support for our projects.”

 Dr. Peter Rauch

 Species: SARS-CoV-2; Wuhan seafood market pneumonia virus

 Sequence without tags (AA 319-541):